 Diverging paths to virtual desktops and apps

-There are three main approaches to delivering cloud desktops.
+There are three main approaches to delivering cloud PCs.
 One is virtual desktop infrastructure (VDI).
 The second, which grew out of conventional VDI, is desktop-as-a-service, or DaaS for short.
 The third—and the most modern evolution of virtualization technology—is Virtual App Delivery (VAD).

 Let’s take a brief look at each one of those with a particular focus on the digital workspace experience they offer end users.